-Review: Alan Jacobs, How to Think: A Survival Guide for a World at Odds (Currency, 2017).
+Review: Alan Jacobs, How to Think: A Survival Guide for a World at Odds (Profile Books, 2017).

 By Neil Dhingra